How to Create and Sell AI Prompt Packs

 - Coaching and education: Lesson plans, client intake questions, coaching frameworks

 Open your AI tool of choice — ChatGPT, Midjourney, Claude, or whichever you use most — and start generating, testing, and refining your prompts.
-The key word here is testing.
-Every prompt in your pack should be one you've actually run and confirmed produces a genuinely useful output.
-That's your quality guarantee, and it's what separates your pack from low-effort AI content farms.
+The key word is testing.
+Every prompt in your pack should be one you have actually run and confirmed produces a genuinely useful output.
+That is your quality guarantee, and it is what separates your pack from low-effort AI content farms.

-Aim for 20–75 prompts depending on the scope of your pack.
-Organise them into logical categories within the PDF — for example, a Reels prompt pack might have sections for Hook Openers, Story Scripts, CTA Lines, and Viral One-Liners.
+Aim for 20 to 75 prompts depending on the scope of your pack.
+Organise them into logical categories within the PDF.
+A Reels prompt pack might have sections for Hook Openers, Story Scripts, CTA Lines, and Viral One-Liners.
 Structure makes the pack easier to use, which means happier customers, better reviews, and more repeat buyers.
-For inspiration on how a high-converting prompt pack looks and reads, check out the 75+ Viral Reels and TikTok AI Prompts pack as a real-world example.

 - Test every prompt yourself before including it — only include prompts that actually work